Emotions Heal when they are heard and validated

-Watford Women's Centre is committed to supporting the mental health and wellbeing of women in our community.
-As part of this commitment, we provide low-cost counselling for women over the age of 18.
-Your counselling is confidential.
-We can offer you weekly counselling for up to one year, or short-term focused counselling.
-All of our counsellors are women; most of them are on placement with us and are at an advanced stage of their training.
+Watford Women's Centre is committed to supporting the mental health and wellbeing of all women in our community.
+As part of this commitment we provide low cost counselling for women over the age of 18 and a space where you can talk to specialist female therapists in a safe and supportive environment.
+We can offer you weekly counselling for up to 1 year or short-term focused counselling.

-All women experience difficulties at some points in their lives and can feel overwhelmed, challenged or alone.
-Talking to a counsellor can help you to: see things more clearly; to cope differently with situations; or support you through a period of crisis.
-Perhaps you need help to make difficult choices , make changes, or look at unhealthy patterns of behaviour.
+All women experience difficulties at some points in their lives and can feel overwhelmed, challenged and alone.
+Talking to a counsellor can help you to; see things more clearly, help you to cope differently with situations, or support you through a period of crisis.
+Perhaps you need help to make difficult choices and changes or look at destructive patterns.

 How much does it cost?